ltorov/VirtualSpeciesGeneration/README.md

 This project aims to generate virtual species as a crucial complement to species distribution models (SDMs).
 SDMs often require validation with real-life species data, which can be challenging and biased.
 Virtual species are created by defining their niche as a function of environmental variables and simulating species occurrences on a given map.
 This project is written entirely in Matlab and aims to explore the variable space and generate variability in the simulated species to test the accuracy of SDMs.

-## Dependencies

-This project requires the following dependencies:

-Matlab R2018b or higher

 ## Data

 The environmental variables data in this project should be in .asc file format and contain the environmental variables in a given area.
 The data should be stored in the data folder in the following format:

 - Each environmental variable should be stored in a separate .asc file.
 - The .asc files should contain the values of the variable and the coordenates.
--

 An example of the environmental variables data files is available in the data folder.